mnavunawa002/pbb-contracts-extractor/README.md

 3. **Deal Construction**: Extracted data is mapped to the internal models to create hot deal packages.
 4. **Review & Export**: Review the generated deals and export or use them for marketing.

-## Example Usage

-You can use the models to construct a hot deal programmatically: